 Table 1-2 shows the kWh thresholds for various end-use categories.
 For projects with savings of established kWh thresholds or higher, the EDCs are required to collect site-specific information for open variables used in the calculation of energy and demand savings.
-If savings for individual end-use categories within projects fall below the threshold, the EDCs may gather customer-specific data, or may use the default stipulated value for each open variable.
+If savings for individual end-use categories within projects fall below the threshold, the EDCs may gather customer-specific data or use the default stipulated value for each open variable.
 The thresholds below are subject to review and adjustment by the EDC ECs in coordination with SWE to minimize the uncertainty of estimates.
 End-use metering is the preferred method of data collection for projects above the threshold, but trend data from BMS or panel data and billing analysis are acceptable substitutes.
 The EDCs are encouraged to meter projects with savings below the thresholds that have high uncertainty but are not required where data is unknown, variable, or difficult to verify.
 Exact conditions of “high uncertainty” are to be determined by the EDCs to appropriately manage variance.
 Metering completed by the ICSP may be leveraged by the evaluation contractor, subject to a reasonableness review.
 This approach is intended to determine values for key variables and verify savings at a high level of rigor for projects that account for majority of the programs expected savings.

 Table 1-2: kWh Savings Thresholds